openbaton/docs/docs/integration-test-use.md

 ## Installation and configuration

 Use git to clone the integration-test project to your machine.
-In *integration-tests/src/main/resources* is a file named integration-test.properties.
+In *integration-tests/src/main/resources* is a file named integration-tests.properties.
 Open it and set the property values according to your needs.

 | Field          				| Value       																|